Tibson-spec/OIBSIP-/README.md

 Through comprehensive data exploration and sentiment analysis, we uncover valuable insights into the Android app market:

-1. **Category Distribution**: Certain app categories dominate the Google Play Store, with categories such as *Games*, *Productivity*, and *Social* receiving the most apps.
+1. **Category Distribution**: Certain app categories dominate the Google Play Store, with categories such as *Games*, *family*, and *tools* receiving the most apps.
 These insights can guide developers looking to enter specific markets.

 2. **App Ratings and Size Trends**: There is a noticeable correlation between app size and ratings, with smaller apps generally receiving higher ratings due to better optimization.
 Larger apps tend to be more resource-intensive, which may affect user ratings.

-3. **Pricing Trends**: The majority of apps on the Google Play Store are free, but paid apps tend to be in the *Business* or *Education* categories.
+3. **Pricing Trends**: The majority of apps on the Google Play Store are free, but paid apps tend to be higher in  the *family* and *game* categories.
 This insight is useful for app developers considering monetization strategies.

 4. **Sentiment Analysis**: User reviews reveal valuable information regarding the emotional tone of app usage.
-Positive reviews generally correlate with higher ratings, but some apps may receive high ratings despite mixed user sentiments.
+Positive reviews generally correlate with higher ratings, but some apps receive high ratings despite mixed user sentiments(Neutral and negative).
 This highlights the importance of analyzing user reviews beyond the surface-level rating score.

 ---